-The powerful Cola empire has established south India as a major centre of South Asian civilization.
+Southern India is now coming into its own as a major cultural and economic force.
+The powerful Chola empire has established it as a major center of South Asian civilization.
 The Indian Ocean trade is thriving, and it is drawing the east African coast into its orbit.
 Here, Muslim traders are establishing trading posts.

 Elsewhere in Africa, the trans-Saharan trade routes continue to expand, and as a result, new states are appearing in West Africa.